K-P-creator/Collatz/README.md

 ## Program Usage

-See the indiviual READMME's inside the files for specific instructions on usage.
+See the indiviual README's inside the files for specific instructions on usage.

 ## Summary